Site logo

 With a muscular build, broad chest, and long, powerful legs adorned with beautiful feathering, they are both strong and majestic.

-Originally bred in England, Shires were war horses, carrying knights in heavy armor.
+Originally bred in England, Shires were war horse breeds, carrying knights in heavy armor.

 Over time, they became essential for farming and hauling heavy loads.
 Today, they continue to serve in farming, parades, and draft horse competitions.